Executive Chairman, Chief Executive Officer and Portfolio Manager

 Senior Vice President and Portfolio Manager

 James Cole joined Portland Investment Counsel Inc./AIC Limited in February 2000 as Senior Vice President and Portfolio Manager.
-James has 33 years of investment experience including 24 years as a portfolio manager responsible for Canadian and U.S. equities.
-James was the lead portfolio manager of Manulife Canadian Focused Fund from its inception in August 2000 to June 2012.
-At the end of his tenure, the fund had above-average returns in the Canadian Focused Equity category over one year, three years, five years, ten years and since inception.
+James has 34 years of investment experience including 25 years as a portfolio manager responsible for Canadian and U.S. equities.
+Investment funds managed by James have received two national awards.
+In 2017, the Portland Focused Plus Fund LP received the Private Capital Markets Association of Canada Investment Fund Award.
 In 2007, the Canadian balanced fund lead-managed by James Cole won the Lipper Award for having the highest risk-adjusted return in its category for the three years ended in 2006.

 Prior to joining Portland, James was a portfolio manager with Gluskin Sheff + Associates Inc. and prior to this was Vice President and Portfolio Manager with Beutel, Goodman & Company Ltd. James also was a securities analyst for nine years culminating in 1992 with being ranked in the Brendan Wood survey of institutional investors as the #1 communications and media analyst in Canada.

 James was formerly the treasurer of CFA Society Calgary and previously served for three years as a director of CFA Society Toronto and chairman of its accounting and disclosure committee.
-James holds a degree in Economics from Trent University and earned his CFA designation in 1986.
+James holds a degree in Economics from Trent University and earned his Chartered Financial Analyst (CFA) designation in 1986.

 Dragos Berbecel has 18 years of experience, both as an investment professional and a business executive.
 He has devoted the last 10 years to being a student and practitioner of focused value investing.
 Dragos leverages more than a decade of experience as a marketing and sales executive working in diverse industries in Europe and North America.
 He played a leading role in starting up a new subsidiary for Syngenta, the largest global agribusiness, in a key European market.
 He was also instrumental in improving the performance metrics for KBC Tools and Machinery, a top North American industrial distribution company.
 Having worked with thousands of clients from individual farmers to distributors and large industrial corporations, his ground level understanding of what it takes for a company to be successful in the marketplace has been greatly enhanced.